Glossary

 game.
 Handicapping may be used where there is a large “spread”

 of ringer percentages within a class.
-(See, RULE 11, Section
+(See page 19, RULE 11, Section

 F; also the NHPA Sanctioned Club/League “Red” Book)